tendermint/spec/rfc/004-abci++.md

 The `CanonicalVote` struct will acommodate the `UnsignedAppVoteData` field by adding another string to its encoding, after the `chain-id`.
 This should not interfere with existing hardware signing integrations, as it does not affect the constant offset for the `height` and `round`, and the vote size does not have an explicit upper bound.
 (So adding this unsigned app vote data field is equivalent from the HSM's perspective as having a superlong chain-ID)

-RFC: Please comment if you think it will be fine to have elongate the message the HSM signs, or if we need to explore pre-hashing the app vote data.
+**RFC**: Please comment if you think it will be fine to have elongate the message the HSM signs, or if we need to explore pre-hashing the app vote data.

 The flow of these methods is that when a validator has to precommit, Tendermint will first produce a precommit canonical vote without the application vote data.
 It will then pass it to the application, which will return unsigned application vote data, and self authenticating application vote data.
 It will bundle the `unsigned_application_vote_data` into the canonical vote, and pass it to the HSM to sign.
 Finally it will package the self-authenticating app vote data, and the `signed_vote_data` together, into one final Vote struct to be passed around the network.